Kuomintang: In Taiwan: 1945–present

 On 13 February 2007, Ma was indicted by the Taiwan High Prosecutors Office on charges of allegedly embezzling approximately NT$11 million (US$339,000), regarding the issue of "special expenses" while he was mayor of Taipei.
 Shortly after the indictment, he submitted his resignation as KMT chairman at the same press conference at which he formally announced his candidacy for ROC president.
 Ma argued that it was customary for officials to use the special expense fund for personal expenses undertaken in the course of their official duties.
 In December 2007, Ma was acquitted of all charges and immediately filed suit against the prosecutors.
 In 2008, the KMT won a landslide victory in the Republic of China presidential election on 22 March 2008.
 The KMT fielded former Taipei mayor and former KMT chairman Ma Ying-jeou to run against the DPP's Frank Hsieh.
 Ma won by a margin of 17% against Hsieh.
 Ma took office on 20 May 2008, with vice-presidential candidate Vincent Siew, and ended 8 years of the DPP presidency.
 The KMT also won a landslide victory in the 2008 legislative elections, winning 81 of 113 seats, or 71.7% of seats in the Legislative Yuan.
 These two elections gave the KMT firm control of both the executive and legislative yuans.

-On 25 June 2009, President Ma launched his bid to regain the KMT leadership and registered as the sole candidate for the chairmanship election.
+On 25 June 2009, Ma launched a bid to regain the KMT leadership and registered as the sole candidate for the chairmanship election.
 On 26 July, Ma won 93.9% of the vote, becoming the new chairman of the KMT, taking office on 17 October 2009.
-This officially allowed Ma to be able to meet with Xi Jinping, the General Secretary of the Chinese Communist Party, and other PRC delegates, as he was able to represent the KMT as leader of a Chinese political party rather than as head-of-state of a political entity unrecognized by the PRC.
+This officially allowed Ma to meet with Xi Jinping, the General Secretary of the Chinese Communist Party, and other PRC delegates, as he represented the KMT as leader of a Chinese political party rather than as head-of-state of a political entity unrecognized by the PRC.

 On 29 November 2014, the KMT suffered a heavy loss in the local election to the DPP, winning only 6 municipalities and counties, down from 14 in the previous election in 2009 and 2010.
-Ma Ying-jeou subsequently resigned from the party chairmanship on 3 December and replaced by acting Chairman Wu Den-yih.
-Chairmanship election was held on 17 January 2015 and Eric Chu was elected to become the new chairman.
+Ma Ying-jeou resigned from the party chairmanship on 3 December and was replaced by acting Chairman Wu Den-yih.
+Chairmanship election was held on 17 January 2015 and Eric Chu was elected.
 He was inaugurated on 19 February.
-In September 2021, Kuomintang elected its former leader (in office 2015–2016), veteran politician Eric Chu, as its new leader to replace Johnny Chiang (in office 2020–2021).
-In January 2024, no party won a majority in Taiwan's legislative election for the first time since 2004, meaning 51 seats for the Democratic Progressive Party (DPP), 52 seats for the Kuomintang (KMT), and the Taiwan People's Party (TPP) secured eight seats.
+In September 2021, KMT elected its former leader Eric Chu to replace Johnny Chiang.
+In January 2024, no party won a majority in Taiwan's legislative election for the first time since 2004, with 51 seats for the DPP, 52 for the KMT, and eight for the TPP.